rwblokzijl/stablecoin-survey/paper.md

 [Bladwijzer - All above is somewhat done, all below is worked on]

-Before we dive into the techniques for stabilisation, some definitions and concepts and terms need to be established.
+Before we dive into the techniques for stabilisation, some definitions, concepts and terms need to be established.
 In this section we review the purpose and requirements of money.
-We define what it means for a currency to be stable, and what it means for a currency to be collateralized.
+A model is described to explain the forces acting upon the price of a currency.
+And some traditional techniques for currency and asset stabilisation are reviewed.
+This will give the necessary background to understand the different techniques used by the different stablecoins.

-## The purpose of money and the requirements of a stablecoin
+## What is a good currency?

 In "On the Origin of Money" [@On_the_Origin_of_Money] Karl Menger describes how people settle on a currency as a method of exchange.
 He describes that the